 If you’re going to distribute promotional emails they should illustrate the value of your product/service ideally in terms of the current situation.
 Customer stories or testimonials shared with your subscribers is also a great way to give relevant examples of how you can help your audience.

 Now it’s down to you.
 The above are just a few things you can do.
 If you’re stuck you could trawl more sites and find out other ways to help launch out of lockdown.
+For instance, if you are planning to launch a medical and wellness clinic, then you might want to invest in the Best Medical Spa Software to help your business.
 This is a challenging time for everyone, if you can put yourself in your customers’ shoes – thinking what would be positive for them, how would you want to be reassured – then you are already getting there.
 Good luck!

 Puur doesn’t just deliver award winning design solutions (to help launch out of lockfart of a successful business strategy.
 Our decades of experience from both sides of the design ‘fence’ gives us a better understanding of the needs of organisations, even in the current situation.
 We know that the work we do is a business tool, has a function and answers a need.
 Give us a call today to chat over how we can help.